async-aws/aws/docs/features/async.md

 $sqs->sendMessage($input);
 ```

-The HTTP request is sent and a HTTP response is received.
+The HTTP request is sent and an HTTP response is received.
 Everything works as expected.

 A small bonus is that the full HTTP response is not downloaded.
 Only the first line
 with the status code is fetched from the server.